Bloudan Conference of 1946

-The Bloudan Conference of 1946 (Arabic transliteration: al-Mu'tamar al-'Arabi al-Qawmi fi Bludan) was the second pan-Arab summit held in Bloudan, Syria in 1946, following the first conference in 1937.
-It was called to for the Council of the Arab League to consider the Anglo-American Committee of Inquiry report which had been published on 20 April 1946.
+The Bloudan Conference of 1946 (Note: Also spelled "Bludan") (Arabic transliteration: al-Muʾtamar al-ʿArabi al-Qawmi fi Bludan) was the second pan-Arab summit, held in Bloudan, Syria, from 8 to 12 June 1946, following the first conference in 1937.
+It was convened by the Arab League to consider the findings of the Anglo-American Committee of Inquiry, published on 20 April 1946.